Major, Minor and Certificate Requirements

 - Courses completed on an optional “credit/no credit” basis may not be used to satisfy the course requirements for a major, minor, or certificate.

-- Students transferring into the College of Arts and Sciences (CAS), the College of Business and Economics (COBE), or Ka Haka ʻUla O Keʻelikōlani/College of Hawaiian Language (KHUOK), regardless of the number of transfer credits accepted, must earn a minimum of 25 percent of the required credits for their majors, minors, and certificates at UH Hilo.
+- Students transferring into the College of Arts and Sciences (CAS) , the College of Natural and Health Sciences (CNHS) , the College of Business and Economics (COBE) , or Ka Haka ʻUla O Keʻelikōlani/College of Hawaiian Language (KHUOK) , regardless of the number of transfer credits accepted, must earn a minimum of 25 percent of the required credits for their majors, minors, and certificates at UH Hilo.

 The major is an area of specialization, involving a sequence of coursework usually concentrated in a single academic discipline.
 Completion of a major is an essential component of a college education.
 At UH Hilo, students are expected to declare a major by the time they reach their junior year (i.e., have earned 55 credits).
 This is done by filing a Declaration/Change of Major/Program form, available from the Office of the Registrar or on the Office of the Registrar’s forms website.
 Students may change majors, though it may lengthen the time it takes to complete a degree.
 Students considering changing a major should first consult with an academic advisor in the new major.

-Courses required for the major may also be used to fulfill the General Education Basic, Area, and Integrative requirements.
-These are described in the section in this catalog entitled “General Education Basic, Area, or Integrative Requirements.”
-Students who plan to graduate under the pre-Fall 2011 General Education, Writing Intensive, and Hawaiʻi-Asia-Pacific requirements will find these listed in the 2010-2011 university catalog.
+Courses required for the major may also be used to fulfill the General Education Core and Integrative requirements.
+These are described in the section in this catalog entitled “General Education and Integrative Requirements for the Baccalaureate Degree.”
+Students who plan to graduate under previous year General Education, Writing Intensive, and Hawaiʻi-Asia-Pacific requirements will find these listed in the university catalog for the appropriate academic year being followed and can be found on the Back Issues page.
 Please be aware that students must earn at least a 2.0 GPA in courses required for the major and that certain departments have imposed their own requirements for minimal grades, which will be indicated on their program descriptions.